Showing posts with label INTERVIEW QUESTION. Show all posts

 Thursday, October 17, 2024

-Easy Steps to Navigate a Site Like a Pro
+Easy Steps to Navigate Any Website Like a Pro – Beginner’s Guide

 Manually exploring a site involves checking its various features, functionality, and usability.
 Here's a comprehensive checklist: